austinbwei/Chessmate/README.md

 # Chess Trainer

-Chess Trainer is an AI driven chess engine aimed at improving begining player's chess playing abilities by offering a fair challenge and gameplay suggestions.
+Chess Trainer is an AI driven chess engine aimed at improving beginner player's chess playing abilities by offering a fair challenge and gameplay suggestions.

 ## Features